CAPC Guidelines:

 Host Associations and Transmission Between Hosts

 • Transmission occurs upon ingestion of cysts shed by animals or humans.
+Cysts are immediately infective when passed in feces.

 • Cysts are acquired from fecal-contaminated water, food, or fomites or through self-grooming.